The video below shows how to converse with a person with dementia (time: 2 minutes).

 Use items that are placed around the room to help direct the conversation.
 For example, if you see a framed photograph of the individual, ask about the photo.
 This also gives the dementia patient a great visual to go along with the conversation.

 Make yourself familiar with the individual, as the more you know about the person, the easier it will be to engage in a discussion.
-Know who he or she was before being diagnosed with Alzheimer’s disease, what was done for a living, what is considered important, and what it is he or she likes.
-For example, if you know the individual loved running or sewing, ask him or her about this activity.
+Know who they were before being diagnosed with Alzheimer’s disease, what they did for a living, what they considered important, and what they like.
+For example, if you know the individual loved running or sewing, ask them about this activity.

 Expect to repetitively have the same dialogues, as an individual with dementia has limited memory.
 It may get frustrating, but keep in mind the individual is simply trying to communicate with you.